-Since 2D semantic segmentation algorithms are robust enough and can achieve high level performance scores, the work proposes to support photogrammetric 3D reconstructions with state-of-the-art semantic image segmentation methods (Fig. 1).
-We propose to use semantic image labelling in various steps of the photogrammetric pipeline and also to apply label transfer from 2D to 3D.
-We apply our method to heritage datasets developing our own training set.
-In more detail, the paper suggests semantic segmentation of images in order to (Fig. 2):
+Since 2D semantic segmentation algorithms are robust enough and can achieve high level performance scores, the work proposes to support photogrammetric 3D reconstructions with state-of-the-art semantic image segmentation methods (Figure 1).
+We propose to use semantic image labelling in various steps of the photogrammetric pipeline while also applying label transfer from 2D to 3D.
+We test our method on heritage datasets generating our own training set.
+In more detail, the paper suggests semantic segmentation of images in order to (Figure 2):

-- Constrain the search area of image features when extracting tie points among images in order to minimize mismatched correspondences only features under the same label should be matched. - Use semantic labelling to mask out areas that should not be considered during the generation of the dense point cloud (e.g. the sky). - Reinforce dense image matching using pixel labels and reduce noisy 3D points.
+- Constrain the search area of image features when extracting tie points among images in order to minimize mismatched correspondences only features under the same label should be matched. - Use semantic labelling to mask out areas that should not be considered during the generation of the dense point cloud (e.g. the sky).

-• Label transferring from the image to the 3D data.
+- Reinforce dense image matching using pixel labels and reduce noisy 3D points. - Apply label transfer from the image to the 3D data.